amuvarma13/orpheus/readme.md

 #### 3. Initialise the model

-Now we register the model so that we can use it with AutoModel and AutoTokenizer.
+Now we initialise the model and register it.

 ```python
 import torch